-Exemplary (90- 100%) Proficient (80-90%) Developing (70- 80%) Unacceptable (>70%) Frequency of Student initiates Student initiates Student initiates Student does not Participation on Class contributions more contributions more contributions more initiate contribution than than than & needs instructor once in each recitation. once in each recitation. once in each recitation. to recitation. recitation. recitation. solicit input.
-Quality of Comments always Comments always Comments are Comments are Comments insightful & insightful & sometimes sometimes constructive; constructive; constructive, with constructive, with uses appropriate uses appropriate occasional signs of occasional signs of terminology. terminology. insight.
+Exemplary (90- 100%) Proficient (80-90%) Developing (70- 80%) Unacceptable (>70%) Frequency of Student initiates Student initiates Student initiates Student does not Participation on contributions more contributions more contributions more initiate contribution Class than twice in each than once in each than once in each & needs instructor recitation. recitation. recitation. to solicit input.
+Quality of Comments always Comments always Comments are Comments are Comments insightful & insightful & sometimes sometimes constructive; uses constructive; uses constructive, with constructive, with appropriate appropriate occasional signs of occasional signs of terminology. terminology. insight.
 Student insight.
-Student Comments Comments does not does not balanced between general balanced between general use appropriate use appropriate general general terminology; terminology; impressions, impressions, comments comments opinions & opinions & not always relevant not always relevant specific, thoughtful specific, thoughtful to to criticisms or contributions criticisms or contributions the discussion. the discussion.
-Listening Skills Student listens Student listens Student listens Student listens attentively attentively attentively attentively when others when others when others when others present present present present materials, materials, materials, materials, perspectives, perspectives, perspectives, perspectives, as indicated by comments as indicated by comments as indicated by comments as indicated by comments that build on others' that build on others' that build on others' that build on others' remarks, i.e., remarks, i.e., remarks, i.e., remarks, i.e.,

-student student student student

-hears what others say

-& contributes to the

-dialogue. dialogue. dialogue. dialogue.
+Student Comments balanced Comments balanced does not use does not use between general between general appropriate appropriate impressions, impressions, terminology; terminology; opinions & specific, opinions & specific, comments not comments not thoughtful criticisms thoughtful criticisms always relevant to always relevant to or contributions or contributions the discussion. the discussion.
+Listening Skills Student listens Student listens Student listens Student listens attentively when attentively when attentively when attentively when others present others present others present others present materials, materials, materials, materials, perspectives, as perspectives, as perspectives, as perspectives, as indicated by indicated by indicated by indicated by comments that comments that comments that comments that build on others' build on others' build on others' build on others' remarks, i.e., remarks, i.e., remarks, i.e., remarks, i.e., student hears what student hears what student hears what student hears what others say & others say & others say & others say & contributes to the contributes to the contributes to the contributes to the dialogue. dialogue. dialogue. dialogue.